PowerShell/SecretStore/README.md

 This module works over all supported PowerShell platforms on Windows, Linux, and macOS.
 In the default configuration, a password is required to store and access secrets, and provides the strongest protection.

+## Secret metadata

+Supporting secret metadata is optional for SecretManagement extension vaults.
+The SecretStore supports secret metadata through the optional `Set-Secret` vault command `Metadata` parameter, and the optional `Set-SecretInfo` vault command.

 ## Configuration

 The SecretStore module allows a number of configurations.